hardeep/AutoGit/README.md

+#AutoGit
-#AutoGit is a set of tools designed to help automate git tasks (merging, submodules, etc)
+A set of tools designed to help automate git tasks (merging, submodules, etc)

 #Notes